MLogdberg/mlogdberg.github.io/_posts/2018-02-02-Logic App Custom Connector Tips.md

   </soap:Body>
 </soap:Envelope>
 ```
-But when using the *Custom Connector* all the complex structures are mapped: (this is generated via API Management)
+But when using the *Custom Connector* all the complex structures are mapped: (this is generated via API Management):
 ```
  <set-body template="liquid">
 			<soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/" xmlns="http://ongoingsystems.se/WSI">